reimagined/resolve/docs/tutorial.md

 - [store.defineTable](api/read-model/store.md#definetable)
 - [store.insert](api/read-model/store.md#insert)

-The type of the physical store used to save data is defined by a Read Model connector:
+The type of the physical store used to save data is defined by a Read Model connector.
+Add the following code to the **config.dev.js** file.

 **config.dev.js**